aklt/dk.bladre.Marks/README.md

 The granularity of a jump can be changed in the dialog

+=view=
-  view:    Change just the view of the currently playing pattern
+    Change just the view of the currently playing pattern

+=pattern=
-  pattern: Change to pattern where mark is, but not cursor position.
-Useful
-           for experimenting with mixes.
+    Change to pattern where mark is, but not cursor position.
+Useful for experimenting with mixes.

+=cursor=
-  cursor:  Also move cursor when jumping.
+    Also move cursor when jumping.